cseHdz/Neighbourhood_Map/README.md

 # Neighbourhood Map App
-This project contains the project for Udacity Project 4
+This project contains the file for Udacity Neighbourhood Map Project.

 To run the application, open `index.html` on a browser.